ADAGP – Bétonsalon Research and production grant 2026

 This call is reserved for French artists: living or working in France for at least 5 years, or of French nationality living abroad.

-Candidates must submit an application in French before April 16, 2025, at 2pm.
+Candidates must submit an application in French by April 17, 2026, at 2pm on the ADAGP Application platform, accessible via this link.

 The application file must include the following material: